RicardoDominguez/gpreps-matlab/README.md

 6. Go to step 2 (K times)

 Design for energy optimization TODO:
-1. Main.c add option update only at sample rate
+1. Main.c add option update only at sample rate when PID and automatic control